 Frequently Asked Questions

 Sleeper State Park Beach has a designated Dog Play Area on the west end of the beach.
 It’s required that your dog remains on a leach, even in the water.
-Waste bags and the receptacle is provided.
+Waste bags and a receptacle is provided.
 Upon entering the Sleeper picnic/beach area, take a left.
 Head all the way to the end of the parking lot.
 You will see a boardwalk leading to the Dog Play Area on the Beach.

 Sleeper State Park is located adjacent to Rush Lake State Game Area.
 One of the many state game areas in Huron County.
 It’s a 2000 acre reserve with forest, marsh, and Rush Lake which you can fish in.